juanpc2018/ReBirth338/README.md

 has medium size Q curve vs. Waves REQ "Narrow Q" or McDSP Channel G </br>
 there is 4 or 5 Q curve types that most Hardware EQ´s follow from Wide to Narrow,  </br>
 Symmetric Boost & Cut or Asymetric like Waves REQ. </br>
-Avid d2/d3 also very nice for DSP. </br>
+Avid d2/d3 very nice for DSP. </br>